Skip to content

 All packages share these conventions:

-• Owner referencescontrollerutil.SetControllerReference is called on create so the resource is garbage-collected when the owning CR is deleted.
+• Owner referencescontrollerutil.SetControllerReference is called on every apply (not only on create) so the resource is garbage-collected when the owning CR is deleted and the reference is re-enforced if it drifts.

 • Readiness reporting — Functions that create resources return (bool, error), where true means the resource is ready and false means it exists but is not yet ready.